5 Huge Snacking Trends (2022)

 New York-based SnackMagic was a direct result of the pandemic.

-Searches for virtual meeting snack provider SnackMagic in the past year.
+Searches for virtual meeting snack provider "SnackMagic" have increased by 99x+ in the past two years.

 The company launched in 2020 and jumped immediately onto the virtual meetings wave, offering bundles and swag for attendees that weren’t able to meet in person.
 Hosts can choose from pre-curated packages or let each participant choose their own snacks from the site.